jellevos/cyscompetition/index.md

 **Will the winning teams have their work published?**
 The competition ends after the submission deadline for WIFS, but we encourage (and will work together with) the winning teams to summarize their work in a submission to [IEEE T-IFS](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=10206).

+**Can our institution register multiple teams?**
+Yes!
+The only rule we enforce here is that each person only takes part in one team.

 ## Contacts
 This competition is organized by the CYS group of Delft University of Technology.
 Please feel free to contact us at [cyscompetition@tudelft.nl](mailto:cyscompetition@tudelft.nl) with questions regarding this competition.